NVIDIA/modulus/docs/api/modulus.models.rst

            x = self.conv1(x)
            return self.conv2(x)

-   MyModulusModel = Model.from_pytorch(MyModel)
+   MyPhysicsNeMoModel = Model.from_pytorch(MyModel)

-Once this package is installed, you can access the model via the Modulus model registry.
+Once this package is installed, you can access the model via the PhysicsNeMo model registry.

 .. code:: python

-   >>> from modulus.registry import ModelRegistry
+   >>> from physicsnemo.registry import ModelRegistry
    >>> model_registry = ModelRegistry()
    >>> model_registry.list_models()
-   ['MyModulusModel', 'AFNO', 'DLWP', 'FNO', 'FullyConnected', 'GraphCastNet', 'MeshGraphNet', 'One2ManyRNN', 'Pix2Pix', 'SFNO', 'SRResNet']
+   ['MyPhysicsNeMoModel', 'AFNO', 'DLWP', 'FNO', 'FullyConnected', 'GraphCastNet', 'MeshGraphNet', 'One2ManyRNN', 'Pix2Pix', 'SFNO', 'SRResNet']
-   >>> MyModulusModel = model_registry.factory("MyModulusModel")
+   >>> MyPhysicsNeMoModel = model_registry.factory("MyPhysicsNeMoModel")

 For more information on entry points and potential use cases, see